Tunga River

 The Tunga River (alternatively spelled Thunga) is a river in Karnataka state, southern India.
-The river is born in the Western Ghats (Sahyadri mountains) on a hill known as Varaha Parvata at a place called Gangamoola in Chikkamagaluru district.
+The river is born in the Western Ghats (Sahyadri Mountains) on a hill known as Varaha Parvata at a place called Gangamoola in Chikkamagaluru district.
 From here, the river flows through two districts in Karnataka - Chikmagalur District and Shimoga District.

 It is 147 km long and merges with the Bhadra River at Koodli, a small town near Shimoga City, Karnataka.
 The confluence of the two rivers continues as Tungabhadra from this point on.
 The Tungabhadra flows eastwards and merges with the Krishna River in Andhra Pradesh.

-It has a dam built across it at Gajanur, and a larger dam has been built across the compound Tungabhadra river at Hospet.
+It has a dam built across it at Gajanur, and a larger dam has been built across the combined Tungabhadra River at Hospet.

 Religious centres

-Sringeri, on the banks of the Tunga, has several temples, the most important being the Śhāradā temple and the Vidyāśhankara temple.
+Sringeri, on the banks of the Tunga, has several temples, the most important being the Śhārada Temple and the Vidyāśhankara Temple.
 Hariharapura is another religious centre on the bank of the Tunga River in the Chikkamagalur district.